Sawant-Chaitanya/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/readme.md

 ## Introduction
+Did you know that over 115 million kilograms of pizza is consumed daily worldwide???🍕🤤 (Well according to Wikipedia anyway…).
   Inspired by 80s retro styling and the universal love for pizza, Danny Ma launched Pizza Runner, a delivery service aiming to combine nostalgia with convenience.
 The concept involves delivering fresh pizza from Pizza Runner Headquarters using a fleet of "runners" and a mobile app for order management.

 ## Available Data
 The Pizza Runner database schema includes the following tables: